-- Carry an extra copy of your passport and important documents.
+- Carry an extra copy of your passport and essential documents.
 Also, don’t forget to e-mail a copy to yourself.

 - Always carry a padlock.
 And while travelling in Asia, use your own lock rather than the one given by your guest house.